jaalto/project--emacs-epackage-template/README.rst

         PACKAGE-uninstall.el    optional: Code to remove extension
         PACKAGE-xactivate.el    optional: Code to activate extension

-**NOTE:** This document is just a quick reference.
-The gory details of epackage format and description of all the files can be found from the manual.
+*NOTE:* This document is just a quick reference.
+The gory details of epackage format and description of all the files can be found from the manual (see REFERENCES at the bottom).

 The Epackage Primer
 ===================